 A number of resources are available to find events in your area celebrating Recovery Month.
-You can visit the National Recovery Month website at http://www.recoverymonth.gov to learn about activities near you, as well as call the center where you received treatment to see if they are going to have activities that you can participate in.
+You can visit the National Recovery Month website to learn about activities near you, as well as call the center where you received treatment to see if they are going to have activities that you can participate in.
 If you’re part of a support group, see if they have plans and consider joining them to celebrate altogether.
 If not, you might want to plan something altogether to share in this important time.

 Sobriety is hard, and maintaining it is an accomplishment worth celebrating.
 Perhaps during Recovery Month you plan an activity you would consider a splurge to celebrate the gains you’re making in recovery.
 Treat yourself to a day at the spa, a weekend getaway or a new device you’ve been eyeing.
 Plan a big trip for your one-year milestone.
-It will give you something to work towards, and when you reach it, it will be a positive reinforcement of all you’ve accomplished.
+It will give you something to work towards and, when you reach it, it will be a positive reinforcement of all you’ve accomplished.

 Part of National Recovery Month’s initiative is asking those in recovery to share their stories.
-They believe that hearing other people’s struggles and learning how they came through them can encourage people dealing with addiction problems to get help and feel supported and seen even in the midst of their struggle.
+They believe that hearing other people’s struggles and learning how they overcame them can encourage people dealing with addiction problems to get help and feel supported and seen even in the midst of their struggle.
 You might volunteer to speak at an even during National Recovery Month; or, if public speaking is too much for you at this point in recovery, consider sharing your story with just one person.

-Give back.
 When you were struggling with addiction, there may have been someone in your life that reached out to help you.
 You can do the same for someone else.
 Even if you don’t feel strong enough in your recovery to work with people who have addiction problems, you can still give back to the community.
-Consider volunteering at a teen center, a retirement home or animal shelter.
+Consider volunteering at a teen center, a retirement home or even an animal shelter.
 Helping other people is rewarding and humbling in a unique way, and can keep you focused on others when you feel tempted to withdraw back into yourself.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as medical advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, a doctor-patient relationship.